 Hypertonic saline can be given to acutely lower the ICP.
 The volume of saline is governed by no guideline and will be different between hospitals.
 Some studies have suggested that hypertonic saline bolus is more efficacious than Mannitol.

-In some instances, CSF can be removed to relieve ICP.
+In some instances, drainage of CSF can be performed to relieve ICP.
 This is indicated in patients with hydrocephalus.
-CSF can be removed at a raise of 1-2 mL a minute for 2 minutes each procedure.
+CSF can be drained at a rate of 1-2 mL per minute for 2 minutes each procedure.

 Patients may also undergo decompressive craniotomy, whereby the finite volume that can be housed in the skull is increased; therefore, reducing pressure on brain parenchyma etc. However, this surgery is not without complications and herniation can occur; infection of hemorrhage may worsen the clinical picture.